buff0k/Debian-11-Groupware/README.md

 From here, you can create your first domain (example.org) and your first mailuser (user@example.org) as well as your first alias (alias@example.org) and test that everything works.

+Username: user@example.org
+Password: Whatever you configured for the user

 You can login with any IMAP mail client (Microsoft Outlook, Thunderbird, KMail, etc.) and the configurations are:

 IMAP Server: mail.example.org